farazokc/Data_Structures_PasswordPwner/README.md

 ## Result and conclusion
 Depending on the password entered by user, the program displays output.
 * If a password is of less than 3 characters long, user is told that the password is too weak, and told to use another password.
-* If a password is found in database, the user is notified andamodified password is recommended to the user.
+* If a password is found in database, the user is notified, and a modified password is recommended to the user.
 * If the password is not found in the database, the user is told that the password is unique and can be used.

 The program successfully executes and performs desired functions with great speed, which accomplishes our initial project goal.